david-gimeno/LIP-RTVE/README.md

 ### HOW CAN I GET THE LIP-RTVE DATABASE?

-1. Request and sign the Non-Disclouse Agreement license and then download the RTVE2018 database [in this link](http://catedrartve.unizar.es/rtvedatabase.html)
+1. Clikck [in this link](http://catedrartve.unizar.es/rtvedatabase.html).
+Then, request and sign the Non-Disclouse Agreement license in order to be able to download the RTVE2018 database
-2. Locate the _train_ and _dev_ datasets from the TV programme known as 20H
+2. Locate the folder containing the _train_ and _dev_ datasets from the TV programme known as 20H
+3. Clone this repository: ```git clone https://github.com/david-gimeno/LIP-RTVE.git``` and ```cd LIP-RTVE```
-3. Create a conda environment with all the necessary dependencies: ```conda env create --name liprtve-env --file=liprtve-env.yml```
+4. Create a conda environment with all the necessary dependencies: ```conda env create --name liprtve-env --file=liprtve-env.yml```
-4. Once activated the conda environment, run the following command: ```./main.sh $RTVE2018_path```
+5. Once activated the conda environment, run the following command: ```./main.sh $RTVE2018_path```

 ### CITATION
 We are awaiting for a response from the LREC conference regarding our proposed article.